jones58/personal-knowledge-wiki/Git/git notes.md

 - when local and online repo have different commits, have to merge them.

 Two ways to do this:

 1. ``git fetch`` will download latest changes.
- ``git merge origin/master`` then merges the changes from origin master on top of local code. origin/master can be anything here.
+ ``git merge origin/master`` then merges the changes from origin master on top of local code. origin/master can be any branch here which you want to be on top of other.
+Will show up as fast-forward - this is the most common merge strategy.
+2. ``git pull`` does both at same time.
+If didn't use -u (upstream) flag earlier, then don't need to write out fully as ``git pull origin/master`` which specifies the branch to put on top.
+That has already been specified by -u (the most up to date repo).
+    This will fail if current repo hasn't been commited.

+## Clone

+- Copy remote repo with ``git clone <repo-url> <local-directory>`` where local directory is your name for your copy of the repo.
+- It keeps same git features, like branch etc. so you can pull future updates from remote repo.

-## More info
+## Github Codespaces

 - Can edit github online by pressing down . when looking at github file.
+- this opens cloud version of vscode

 ## More git resources